hashicorp/terraform-website/content/source/docs/enterprise/vcs/github-enterprise.html.md

     If you just created your organization, you might already be on this page.
 Otherwise:

     1. Click the upper-left organization menu, making sure it currently shows your organization.
-    1. Click the "Organization Settings" link, right below the name of your organization.
+    1. Click the "Settings" link at the top of the page (or within the &#9776; menu)
     1. On the next page, click "VCS Provider" in the left sidebar.
     1. Click the "Add VCS Provider" button.